swcarpentry/DEPRECATED-boot-camps/shell/automation/Readme.md

     wc all_data

 Sure, this works, but I had to create the `all_data` file to do this.
-Thus, I have wasted a precious 10449 bytes of hard disk space.
-We can do this *without* creating a temporary file, but first I have to show you two more commands: `head` and `tail`.
-These commands print the first few, or last few, lines of a file, respectively.
-Try them out on `all_data`:
+Thus, I have wasted a precious 10449 bytes of hard disk space that is already used by the number of individual files.
+We can do the same count *without* creating a temporary file, but first I have to show you two more commands: `head` and `tail`.
+These commands print the first few, or last few, lines of data from a file or set of text, respectively.
+Try them out on `dictionary.txt`:

-    head all_data
+    head ../dictionary.txt
-    tail all_data
+    tail ../dictionary.txt

-The `-n` option to either of these commands can be used to print the first or last `n` lines of a file.
+The `-n` option to either of these commands can be used to print the first or last `n` number of lines.
 To print the first/last line of the file use:

     head -n 1 all_data